Loans that accept AISH (payday loans & alternatives)

 Payday lenders typically schedule repayments on the day you receive your income.
 But keep in mind that in Alberta lenders must give you a minimum of 42 days to repay your loan, and you must be allowed to break up your payments into installments.

 Treat payday loans as a last resort tool if you’re in a financial pinch.
-If you’re thinking of other options, consider these:
+Check out these other loans for individuals on disability in Alberta.

 • Credit card cash advance.
 A credit card cash advance is cash borrowed from the credit limit of your card.
 They have high APRs, but if you’re in urgent need of funds, the fees and terms may be better than those of a payday loan.
 You can also pay off this debt over a longer term.